Best Kubernetes Management Platforms 2025

 Key Strengths:

-• Cost visibility excellent: Most detailed cost breakdown (namespace, pod, label)
+• Cost visibility excellent: Detailed cost breakdown by namespace, pod, and label

 • Multi-cluster support: Aggregate costs across many clusters